mrobbeloth/CSC-4081-2-Wiki-Templates/CSC-4081-System-Requirements-Specification.md

 This section includes diagrams showing relationships between major system components and the environment.
 It may include one or more of the following:

 -Context Models: what is part of the system and what is not.
-Includes model diagrams and activity diagrams -Interaction Models: user to inputs/outputs, software to other systems/environment or among components in a system.
+Includes model diagrams and activity diagrams

+-Interaction Models: user to inputs/outputs, software to other systems/environment or among components in a system.
 Includes use-case digrams and sequence diagrams)

 -Structural Models: how the components of the system relate to one another in a static manner.
 Includes class diagrams (top-level, detailed, aggregation/generalization), component diagrams, deployment diagrams, package diagrams, profile diagrams, and composite structure diagrams.

 -Behavorial Models: show the dynamic behavior of the system as it executes.
 It includes activity (for data-flow), state/state-machine diagrams (event-flow), or timing diagrams

 -Entity-Retionship diagrams (for database design) with schema reduction and normalization to third-normal-form (3NF) or Boyd-Codd Normal Form (BCNF) dependening on need for preserving functional dependencies (FDs, essentially business/logic rules).

+## Operational Scenarios
+This section may include a set of scenarios that illustrate, from the user's perspective, what will be experienced when utilizing the system under various situations.
+In the article Inquiry-Based Requirements Analysis (IEEE Software, March 1994), scenarios are defined as follows:

+> A scenario is simply a proposed specific use of the system.
+More specifically, a scenario is a description of one or more end-to-end transactions involving the required system and its environment.
+Scenarios can be documented in different ways, depending on the level of detail needed.
+The simplest form is a use-case diagram, which consists of a labeled interaction between actors.
+More detailed forms are called scripts.
+These are usually represented as tables or sequence diagrams and involve identifying a sequence of actions and the agent (doer) of each action.

+Although scenarios are useful in acquiring and validating requirements, they are not themselves requirements, because they describe the system's behavior only in specific situations; a specification, on the other hand, describes what the system should do in general.

+You may want to include user stories here as an alternative for describing operational scenarios

+## Appendices
+Specifies other useful information for understanding the requirements.
+Most requirements should include at least the following two appendices:

+- **Definitions, Acronyms, Abbreviations**
+Provides definitions of specialized terms or acronyms that must be understood in the context of this application.

+- **References**
+Provides complete citations or URLs for all documents and websites referenced or used in the preparation of this document.
+Use MLA, APA, or other appropriate citation system (be consistent and use MLA throughout or APA throughout, etc.).